Our Plan to Address the Digital Inequities and Advance Digital Inclusion

 Digital Inclusion Full-time Staffing

 At the beginning of Fiscal Year 2019 (FY 19), the City hired a Project Lead for Economic and Digital Inclusion.
-The Project Lead is responsible for managing the planning, development, implementation and evaluation of economic and digital inclusion initiatives and projects.
+The Project Lead is responsible for managing the planning, development, implementation and evaluation of the City’s Economic and Digital Inclusion Initiatives.
 The Project Lead will collaborate with the community and local stakeholders through a collective impact approach and equity lens to develop and implement the Digital Inclusion Roadmap.

 Digital Inclusion Community-based Survey